 A portion of the disclosure of this patent document contains material which is subject to copyright protection.
-The copyright owner has no objection to the facsimile 20 reproduction by anyone of the patent document or the patent disclosure, as it appears in the Patent and Trademark Office patent files or records, but otherwise reserves all copyright rights whatsoever.
+The copyright owner has no objection to the facsimile reproduc- 30 tion by anyone of the patent document or the patent disclosure, as it appears in the Patent and Trademark Office patent files or records, but otherwise reserves all copyright rights whatsoever.